CarlosCapili/Data-Analysis-Portfolio/Python Analysis Projects/Los Angeles Crime Pattern Analysis/README.md

 There is not one area of Los Angeles that exceeds 10% of total crime incidents.
 The area with the most incidents is Central, accounting for 7.03% of total incidents (50k incidents), whereas Hollenbeck accounting for 3.29% of total incidents (23.6k incidents).

-**The Central area has experienced more than twice the crime incidents than Hollenbeck, and is an area that Los Angeles Police Department should monitor closely and prepare officers to deploy quicker.** The following chart shows the crime incidents per area.
+**The Central area has experienced more than twice the crime incidents than Hollenbeck, and is an area that Los Angeles Police Department should monitor closely and prepare officers to deploy quicker.
+The same can be applied to the other locations.**

-Top 5 Locations With The Most Incidents:
-1. Central - 7.03%
-2. Southwest - 6.43%
-3. 77th Street - 6.34%
-4. Pacific - 5.67%
-5. Hollywood - 5.32%

 ![alt text](https://github.com/CarlosCapili/Data-Analysis-Portfolio/blob/main/Python%20Analysis%20Projects/Los%20Angeles%20Crime%20Pattern%20Analysis/Plots/incidents_per_area.png)